She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 That was answer enough.

 “There’s a clinic my company funds,” he said.
-“No special treatment.
-No press photos.
-Just a doctor who will tell you the truth.”
+“No cameras.
+No publicity.
+Just a doctor.”

 “I can’t afford—”